GarrickGoh/SC1015-Mini-Project/README.md

 # Codes
 ## Jupyter Notebook 1 Exploratory Data Analysis
 Here we will be touching on the analysis of the 10 carparks and show the availibility of lots over the years.
-As well as which timing would be ideal to get a parking lot.
+We will be taking a look at the average lots availibility as well as the space used and there will be graphs to showcase the information.
+There is also a timegraph to show the information over the years and an analysis of a weekly timegraph to see in depth the lots availibility.
 ## Jupyter Notebook 2 Machine Learning
 ## Jupyter Notebook 3